maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ### Bounding Volume Hierarchies
 When dealing with RT, you often end up having to work with [Bounding Volume Hierarchies](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (short: *"BVH"*).
 BVHs are used to encapsulate arbitrary geometry for faster ray-triangle intersection.
 BVHs are very important in RT, since without them, for each ray, you'd have to check all triangles in a scene for intersection with the ray and this process quickly becomes expensive.

 Previously, for RT projects, you had to implement your own BVH system.
-Today you no longer have to do that, since the driver is generating the BVHs for you.
+Today you no longer have to do that, since the driver is generating the BVHs for you (either on CPU or GPU).

 ### Ray tracing Shaders
 Previously, you only had vertex, fragment and compute shaders.
 The RT extension exposes 5 new shader stages: